MARTIMM/gnome-gtk3/docs/content-docs/reference/Gio/Application.md

 ### command-line

 The *command-line* signal is emitted on the primary instance when a commandline is not handled locally.
-See `g_application_run()` and the **GApplicationCommandLine** documentation for more information.
+See `run()` and the **GApplicationCommandLine** documentation for more information.

 Returns: An integer that is set as the exit status for the calling process.
 See `g_application_command_line_set_exit_status()`.